HuwHD/961202_MotionCap/README.md

 2. On Windows:
    1. java -jar build\libs\961202_MotionCap.jar config.properties

+# Using the Graphical User Interface
+The GUI is designed to display the sensor data to allow the user to understand how moving the sensor changes that data.

+The GUI has three areas:
+1. The controls for connecting to the sensor, calibrating the sensor and changing sensor options.
+2. The Graphical display displaying live data from the sensor.
+3. The status area displaying raw connection data and connection status.

+## Connection controls
+This displays a Drop dow list of currently available ports that the sensor is connected to.

+The easy way to fine the port is to start tha application without the sensor receiver plugged in and not the list of ports.

+Quit the applicaton and plug the sensor in.

+Restart the application and select the port that has been added to the list.

+You can not press the Connect button.

+The sensor you have selected will now be saved fornext time you run the application.

+## Calibration controls
+Therre are two calibration controls, one for Heading (Left to Right) and one for vertical movement (Up and Down).

+The graphical display will be displaying a track of the last 50 vertical readings from the sensor and 5 lines that show the boundaries.

+Pressing the Vertical calibrate button will position the boundaries around the latest vertical sensor reading.

+The graphical display will be displaying a compass (like a clock face) with hands that show the current Heading and the heading boundaries.

+Pressing the Heading calibrate button will position the boundaries around the latest heading sensor reading.

+The calibrations are saved for the next time the application runs.

+## Options
+**Start:** This will connect the mouce cursor to the sensor and the mouse will start moving.
+The text on the button now changes to **Stop**

+**Stop:** This will stop the mouse moving.

+The mouse can also be stopped by moving the real mouse.

+**Swap L/R Buttons:** This will swap the buttons on the sensor (currently labled A and B).

+This is required is the mechanism for pressing the buttons changes.
+The effect is to swap the A and B buttons and thus change the Left and Right click options.

+The option is saved for the next time the application runs.

+**Swap UP/DOWN** This changes the vertical motion.
+When the sensor sends data that is interpreted as 'looking up' the mouse should muve UP.

+If this is not happening then select this option.

+The option is saved for the next time the application runs.

+## The Graphical display:
+This displays graphically the status of the sensor and the button options.

+TODO: Insert picture here.

+## The Status area:
+This displays the raw data coming from the sensor and the connection status.

 # Configuration
 The application uses a simple configuration properties file.
 The name of this file is passed to the application when run.